dabeaz/curio/README.rst

 **Q: How fast is curio?**

-A: In preliminary benchmarking of a simple echo server, curio runs about 80-100% faster than ``asyncio``.
-It runs about 40-50% faster than Twisted and at about the same speed as gevent.
+A: In benchmarking of a simple echo server, curio runs more than 100% faster than ``asyncio``.
+It runs about 50-60% faster than Twisted and at about the same speed as gevent.
 This is on OS-X so your mileage might vary.
 See the ``examples/benchmark`` directory of the distribution for this testing code.

 **Q: Is curio going to evolve into a framework?**

-A: No. The current goal is merely to provide a small, simple library for performing concurrent I/O. It is not anticipated that curio would evolve into a framework for implementing application level protocols such as HTTP.
+A: No. The current goal is merely to provide a small, simple library for performing concurrent I/O and common systems operations involving interprocess communication and subprocesses.
+It is not anticipated that curio would evolve into a framework for implementing application level protocols such as HTTP.
 Instead, it might serve as a foundation for other packages that want to provide that kind of functionality.

 **Q: What are future plans?**

 A: Future work on curio will primarily focus on features related to debugging, diagnostics, and reliability.
 A primary goal is to provide a solid environment for running and controlling concurrent tasks.

 **Q: How big is curio?**